Daspy11/the-stu-art-v2/content/Things/Simple Construction Software.md

 # Simple Construction Software

 ## I.
-Simple Construction was a no-code tool for automating contract changes in construction and was my second startup, which I founded after leaving [[./modernbanc|Modernbanc]] to join the next [[./entrepreneur first|Entrepreneur First]] cohort in London.
+Simple Construction was a no-code tool for automating contract changes in construction and was my second startup, which I founded after leaving [[./Modernbanc|Modernbanc]] to join the next [[./Entrepreneur First|Entrepreneur First]] cohort in London.

 Before a construction project can begin, a signed contract describing project scope, schedule and costs is required.
 Included are detailed communication procedures to compliantly handle changes to scope, schedule and costs during the project.